ahmedALKATTAN/ejs--mongoose-Hassing-salting--practicing/README.md

-this is my first projet practicing
+this is my first projet practicing  on ejs and how to connect to the dataBase .
+In addtion , authentaction types is applied